Houston Astros Apologize For Sign-Stealing, But Provide Fuel For Critics

 Houston Astros players and coaches offered an apology Thursday in the wake of a sign-stealing scandal that sent shock waves throughout Major League Baseball.
 But the apology seemed to further inflame critics of the league's and team's response to the sweeping cheating scheme during the 2017 and 2018 seasons.

-"The only thing we can do is sit here and say we're story, we're going to move forward in a positive way," owner Jim Crane said during a news conference at the team's spring training facility in Florida.
+"The only thing we can do is sit here and say we're sorry, we're going to move forward in a positive way," owner Jim Crane said during a news conference at the team's spring training facility in Florida.

 Two players, Alex Bregman and José Altuve, offered brief words of regret.
 "We especially feel remorse for the impact on our fans and the game of baseball, and our team is determined to move forward, to play with intensity and to bring back a championship to Houston," Altuve said.

-The apology appeared to be an attempt to turn the page for the embattled team, amid widespread criticism that punishment meted out by the league was too light given the scale and longevity of the scheme.
+The apology appeared to be an attempt to turn the page for the embattled team amid widespread criticism that the punishment meted out by the league was too light given the scale and longevity of the scheme.

 Last month, following a report from Major League Baseball Commissioner Robert Manfred, Crane fired Astros general manager Jeff Luhnow and manager A.J.
 Hinch.
 The commissioner also fined the team $5 million, the maximum allowed by league rules, and penalized its draft for 2020 and 2021.